jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca30
+id: 5d8a4cfbe6b6180ed9a1ca31
-title: Part 83
+title: Part 84
 challengeType: 0
-dashedName: part-83
+dashedName: part-84
 ---

 # --description--

-Create a new `const` named `pieGraph` and set it equal to `rightDashboard.append('svg')`.
-This will add an SVG element for the pie graph as a child of the div you just added.
-The pie graph will have three slices, one for each platform.
-It will display a percentage of how many followers each platform has for the displayed year.
+Add two `attr` functions that set the `width` and `height` of the new SVG to `200`.

 # --hints--